|Columbia Orthopaedic Group

 - Some people with neurofibromatosis visit multidisciplinary (many different doctors) neurofibromatosis clinics for comprehensive evaluations and management plans.
 They may receive treatment at the clinic or take a management plan back to their own doctor.

 Most tumors caused by neurofibromatosis do not need treatment.
 But, tumors that are painful, disfiguring, rapidly growing, and impairing the function or compressing other body parts may need treatment.
-Some neurofibromas grow fast and may be at risk for becoming cancerous (malignant).
-Bone deformities may also need treatment.
+Some neurofibromas grow fast and may be at risk for becoming cancerous.

 The following are some of the treatment options available for abnormal tissue growth.